Read Genesis 10 at Bible Gateway.

 The Sixteen Grandsons of Noah – Harold Hunt

-The Table of Nations – Bill Cooper (pdf download; the link is good)
+The Table of Nations – Bill Cooper (pdf download)

 Understanding the Ice Age in the Context of Biblical History – Answers in Genesis